davidclough/node/_documents/javascript-guide/javascript-guide.md

 > NOTE: It is important that, once you have finished your debugging you should remove (or, at a push, comment out) your console statements, leaving your code tidy.
 If you needed some sort of logging or performance recording on a more permanent basis, console would not be the object to use.

-> TODO: Add a there a debugging section?
-YES.
-Will also want to mention F12 tools.
-Can then give a reference to this section. also debugger statement.

 ### <a name="language-built-in-global-functions"></a>Built-in Global Properties and Functions

-GLOBALS      (NOTE that there are many properties and methods of the window object - they are sort of global)

 [JavaScript Global Reference](http://www.w3schools.com/jsref/jsref_obj_global.asp) explains that there are a few global properties and global functions.
 They are _not_ attached to any particular objects so they really are just standalone variables and functions, not methods.

-Out of those there may be more convenient alternatives, e.g. there a jQuery methods for testing for numeracy.
+Out of those there may be more convenient alternatives, e.g. there are jQuery methods for testing for numeracy.

 #### Global Properties
 `Infinity`, `NaN` and `undefined` are the global properties.